roeetsahi/Enova-Ecommerce-Data-Analysis/README.md

 #### 3. Deceptive 2022 Growth Against 2019 Baseline
 Although 2022’s total revenue remained above the pre-COVID 2019 baseline, this surplus was entirely front-loaded in Q1.
-Fueled by the ‘Omicron’ variant outbreak, Q1 2022 yielded a 91% increase versus Q1 2019.
-However, as post-pandemic normalization and the aforementioned macroeconomic headwinds took effect, momentum deteriorated into a severe Q4 contraction.
-Sales dropped 45% compared to Q4 2019, marking Q4 2022 as the lowest-performing quarter in the four-year period ($648K).
-Furthermore, 2022's annual AOV regressed to $261, falling below the 2019 baseline of $270.
-Ultimately, this dying momentum and loss of pricing power left the enterprise fundamentally weaker entering 2023 than it was before the pandemic.
+Amid the Omicron wave, Q1 2022 revenue was 91% above Q1 2019.
+However, as the year progressed alongside post-pandemic normalization and mounting macroeconomic headwinds, this early advantage eroded.
+By Q4, sales had dropped 45% compared to Q4 2019, marking Q4 2022 as the lowest-performing quarter in the four-year period ($648K).
+Furthermore, 2022's annual AOV regressed to $261, falling below the 2019 baseline of $270, indicating a materially weaker exit trajectory entering 2023 than it was before the pandemic.

 | Metric | 2019 (Baseline) | 2022 | Variance |
 | :--- | :---: | :---: | :---: |